 Although an online business using Shopify can use free and paid external applications to enhance its eCommerce site, the idea behind Shopify is to give each online business everything they need to create stylish and functional online stores.

 Shopify requires a monthly fee to be used and is what is known as a SaaS tool.
-SaaS or Software As A Service means you won’t own a copy of the program but are required to pay this monthly fee to use it.
+SaaS means you won’t own a copy of the program but are required to pay a monthly fee to use it.

 With Shopify being a web application, it runs using the cloud.
 This means that as long as you have access to a web browser, the internet, and your login details, you can access your Shopify store from anywhere, letting you manage your eCommerce site at a moments notice.